zhangxy-2019/Self-Alignment-for-Factuality/README.md

 # Self-Alignment for Factuality: Mitigating Hallucinations in LLMs via Self-Evaluation
 <https://aclanthology.org/2024.acl-long.107/>

+We are pleased to release the pre-training data and training code for public use.
+The evaluation protocol will be made available shortly—stay tuned!

 ## 1. Data Format Examples

 ### (1) Generation Task